 In an English-medium school, Irish is a language that most of the children, whatever their home language, will not have previously heard or used.
 In many cases, preschool or primary school is the first place that children hear instructions being given, questions being asked, and lessons being taught through the medium of Irish.
-Irish is, therefore, the language that most children will learn as a new language.
-In this way, it creates an equality between all pupils, one of which is clearly in a whatever language they speak at home. interest, it can serve as a link between English and learners' home languages.
-When learners experience dominant position.
+Irish is, therefore, In a multilingual environment, all languages the language that most become equal in terms of children will learn as a when and how they are used.
+In this way, a new language. plurality of languages can actually support a minority In this way, language like Irish, unlike it creates an equality a situation where there are only two languages, between all pupils, one of which is clearly in a between all pupils, whatever language they speak at home. is used in a meaningful way by teachers and pupils, i.e., where it used to address issues that are important and of interest, it can serve as a link between English and learners' home languages.